 3.8 Operational states comprise two sets of plant states: normal operation and anticipated operational occurrences.
-Modes of normal operation include startup, power operation, shutting down, shutdown, maintenance, testing and refuelling and are defined in the documentation governing the operation of the plant (e.g. the operational limits and conditions10).
-Anticipated operational occurrences are reached either directly by the occurrence of a postulated initiating event or through a failure to prevent abnormal operation and failures.
+Modes of normal operation include startup, power operation, shutting down, shutdown, maintenance, testing and refuelling and are defined in the documentation governing the operation of the plant (e.g. the operational limits and conditions 11).
+Plant states other than normal operation Anticipated operational occurrences 12 are deviations from normal operation that could be reached either directly by the occurrence of a postulated initiating event involving or through a failure to prevent an abnormal operation or an equipment failure either expected to happen during the operating lifetime of the plant.in